 Until Dawn is one of those games I would have never bothered to play with.
 Well … let me rephrase it: I would have not bothered if I didn’t find out the original gameplay was totally rewritten.
-When I first discovered about this game it was still the time it was supposed to be a first person PS3 title (2012), specifically designed to be used with the PlayStation Move only.
-In the game, set in a dark and lonely mountain location, you where supposed to use your Move as a flashligh and, occasionally, interact with the enviroment.
+When I first discovered about this game it was still the time it was supposed to be a first-person PS3 title (2012), specifically designed to be used with the PlayStation Move only.
+In the game, set in a dark and lonely mountain location, you were supposed to use your Move as a flashlight and, occasionally, interact with the environment.
 Your goal was, obviously, to survive until dawn.

 During the development process, though, the guys at SuperMassive Games decided to change aim and build a “full” third person type game around the original concept, this time as a PS4 exclusive.
 The main plot remained pretty much the same (at least in its basic storyline) but now you had entire bodies to play with, not only your virtual hand …. so to speak!